(click on pics to enlarge)

 (Osso = bone) + (Buco = hole)

 This meat is a shank cut.
 The best part is the marrow in the center of the bone when cooked.
-Mostly, it is made with veal.
-However, veal shank can be expensive.
-Since the meat will cook in the oven for an hour and one-half or more, I substitute the veal with a beef shank.
-I can find beef shank for a third of the cost of veal and actually I think it has more flavor.
+Mostly, it is made with veal shank.
+However, veal shank can be expensive or impossible to find.
+Since the meat will cook for an hour and one-half or more, I substitute the veal with a beef shank.
+I can find beef shank for a third of the cost of veal and actually I think it has a place in this dish.

 3 Tbsp. tomato paste